PuzzleMe supports novel game formats including Spiral, Marching Bands, Split Decisions, Rows Garden and KenKen.

 You can also use this game type for a personalized, playful message for your friends and family.
 Contact Amuse Labs if you wish to create one of your own.

-A series of six mini crosswords makes one Mini Meta puzzle.
-Each mini puzzle has to be solved before the user can attempt the meta puzzle.
+A series of six mini crosswords make one Mini Meta puzzle.
+Each mini-puzzle has to be solved before the user can attempt the meta puzzle.
 The first five puzzles in a series each have a special word in their grids.
 These words form a meta-clue for the final meta-answer which is hidden in the sixth puzzle.
 The subject of the meta (such as entertainment or sports) is provided as an optional hint to solvers.